Mike Schuler

 Michael Harold Schuler (September 22, 1940 – June 28, 2022) was an American basketball coach in both college and the National Basketball Association (NBA).
 He was the head coach of the Portland Trail Blazers and Los Angeles Clippers from 1986 to 1992 and compiled a win–loss record of 179–159.
 He won the NBA Coach of the Year Award in 1987, becoming the second rookie coach to be conferred the honor.

 Early life

-Schuler was born in Portsmouth, Ohio, on September 22, 1940.
+Michael Harold Schuler was born on September 22, 1940, in Portsmouth, Ohio, on September 22, 1940.
 He attended Portsmouth High School in his hometown.
-He was then awarded a NCAA Division I scholarship to study at Ohio University, where he played for the Ohio Bobcats and won two Mid-American Conference championships with the team.
+He was then awarded an NCAA Division I scholarship to study at Ohio University, where he played for the Ohio Bobcats and won two Mid-American Conference championships with the team.
 He graduated in 1962.